Getting to Know the Painted Terrapin

 Painted terrapin hatchlings are released into the river/sea during our Turtle Trips.

-Painted Terrapins
+Help Save Our Painted Terrapins

-Adopt a painted terrapin
+Adopt a Painted Terrapin

 Support our conservation efforts by symbolically adopting a painted terrapin.
 You are encouraged to name your terrapin too!
 Adopters will receive a digital Certificate of Adoption and a tax-deductible receipt.

-Make a donation
+Make a Donation

 Please consider making a donation to our painted terrapin conservation project.
 Funds that are raised from our adoption campaigns will be used to purchase pellets and vegetables for the terrapins.